United Utilities Group Plc (UU.) Ordinary 5p

 In return for providing a reliable and affordable water supply to Northwest England, Ofwat allows United Utilities to earn an acceptable financial return.
 Over the medium term, the group's allowed to increase prices alongside inflation, providing a natural hedge to rising costs.
 The caveat here is that the funds are only received two years later.

-Customers' ability to pay their bills as cost-of-living pressures persists is also something to be wary of.
-So far this looks under control and there's government support in place.
+Affordability pressures impacting customers' ability to pay their bills is also something to be wary of.
+Despite the large tariff increases of late, this looks under control for now and there's government support in place.
 But United Utilities is calling for this to be more fairly distributed, with some of the country's most deprived communities being within the areas it services.

 All in, the group runs a tight ship, with some of the best margins relative to peers.
 Its regular cash flows and inflation-linked revenue are enviable assets to have in an uncertain environment.
-But the group's not immune to missteps, and adverse weather could continue to present challenges.
+But the group's not immune to missteps.
+Adverse weather and sewage leaks could continue to present challenges, and increase the risk of reputational damage.

 United Utilities key facts